 \item Combining the ASL with Sparrow through their interdependent vectorized environments, we formulate our DRL solution to the LPP problem, referred to as Color.
 Through one hour of simulation training, the Color is capable of yielding a real-world local path planner with laudable resilience to generalize over a wide variety of scenarios. \end{enumerate}

-The remainder of this paper is organized as follows.
+The remainder is organized as follows.
 Related works concerning DRL's efficiency, generalization, and commonly used simulators are reviewed in Section \ref{section2}.
 The ASL training framework and the Sparrow simulator are introduced in Section \ref{section3}.
-Comprehensive experiments involving the evaluation of ASL, Sparrow, and the trained local path planner have been conducted in Section \ref{section4}.
+Comprehensive experiments involving the evaluation of ASL, Sparrow, and the trained local path planner, as well as ablation studies, have been conducted in Section \ref{section4}.
 The conclusion is derived in Section \ref{section5}.